OXFORD, BATH, THE COTSWOLDS & STONEHENGE

 DAY 8.
 TOUR STONEHENGE AND DEPART

 This morning you can depart after breakfast under your own steam or have a private transfer to the World Heritage site at Stonehenge with a 2 hour private guided tour.
-A prehistoric monument without parallel, its site and surroundings pose a number of questions.
+A prehistoric monument without parallel, its site and surroundings pose a number of intriguing questions about our development as a people.
 What a dramatic end to your historic ride through England!
 We will bid you farewell by transferring you to Salisbury station.

 Discovery Tour – Guided